-For the year ended March 31, 2018, as a result of investigating the utilization status and future prospects for the non-current assets held by the Group, the Group recognized impairment losses for idle assets and non-current assets held for sale in which the recoverable amount is lower than the carrying amount mainly located in Japan, China and Europe that did not have an expected specific use in the future.
+For the year ended March 31, 2019, as a result of investigating the utilization status and future prospects for the non-current assets held by the Group, the Group recognized impairment losses for idle assets and non-current assets held for sale in which the recoverable amount is lower than the carrying amount mainly located in Japan, Thailand, and Europe that did not have an expected specific use in the future.

 The impairment losses are included under "Other expenses."
-Out of the total impairment losses of 1,397 million yen, the impairment loss of 793 million yen for the discontinuation of operations of a subsidiary in China is recognized as restructuring costs.
-For more information about restructuring costs, please refer to "Notes to Consolidated Statement of Profit or Loss, 3.
+Out of the total impairment losses of 1,023 million yen, the impairment loss of 31 million yen is recognized as restructuring costs in the consolidated statement of profit or loss.
+For more information about restructuring costs, please refer to "Notes to Consolidated Statement of Profit or Loss, 4.
 Restructuring Costs."

 Amount (Million yen)

-Property, plant and equipment 1,098
+Property, plant and equipment 746

-Intangible assets 298
+Intangible assets 276

-Others 1

-Total 1,397
+Total 1,023